 At the end of this course, the student will be familiar with a rigorous scientific approach to textual sources and to questions specific to these communities.
 He will be able of undertaking a research of limited dimensions on one of the cultural aspects of the Christian communities in the Orient, and of presenting his conclusions orally.

-- writing, literature and identity issues among the Christian-Eastern peoples their role in cultural and national shaping;
+- the invention of new alphabets in the Christian Orient, their role in cultural and national shaping;